Tutorial for creating an Assessment, selecting a template, and modifying challenges, questions, and settings

 Note: You can edit an Assessment after creating one.
 However, once you invite a candidate, many of your Assessment's settings will be locked.

 - You can preview, toggle on/off the assessment, or edit it.

 - You can invite candidates via a private or public link.

-- Once candidates are invited, you will see a table of their details and performance in this section.
+Once candidates are invited, you will see a table of their details and performance.